Dear Civic Families,

 Promoting healthy hygiene practices by providing hand sanitizer before and after each class, encouraging students to cover coughs and sneezes with a tissue or to use the inside of their elbow, and reminding them to wash their hands frequently.

 Requesting that teachers, staff, parents/ guardians and caregivers wear a cloth face covering at all time.
-Students must wear a face mask when not dancing.
+Students must wear a mask when traveling around the studio.
+Masks are not required while actively dancing.
 As a reminder, cloth face coverings should not be placed on young children younger than 2 years of age, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the cover without assistance.

 All students will be dropped off at the front door.
 Students will be greeted by either a staff member, teacher or board member who will ensure they are taken to their class.
-Every individual that enters the studio will be asked to verify that they are not experiencing or have not had any COVID-19 symptoms and temperature will be taken.
+Every individual that enters the studio will be asked to verify that they are not experiencing or have not had any COVID-19 symptoms.